 Transcranial Magnetic Stimulation (TMS) therapy is a non-invasive procedure that uses magnetic fields to stimulate specific regions of the brain, targeting neural pathways involved in addiction.
 During a TMS session, an electromagnetic coil is placed on the scalp, delivering magnetic pulses to targeted areas of the brain associated with mental health conditions like depression, anxiety, and certain neurological disorders.
 TMS therapy is typically conducted over several sessions and has been shown to be effective for individuals who have not responded well to other forms of treatment.

-TMS has been proven effective in treating depression and obsessive-compulsive disorder, and is believed to be effective in treating a number of other conditions, including addiction.
+TMS has been proven effective in treating depression and obsessive-compulsive disorder and is believed to be effective in treating several other mental health conditions, including addiction.

 Understanding Addiction